Weight Loss

 The most common GLP-1 mistake isn't choosing the wrong drug — it's escalating the dose too fast.
 The titration schedule exists precisely to prevent the side effects people complain about most.

-Evidence tier framing: Tier 1–2.
+Evidence tier: Tier 1–2.
 The slow-escalation approach is built into every approved GLP-1 label, grounded in the dose-related nature of the side effects seen in the major trials.

 The principles: